Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Top of page

-Why do I need a solicitor?
+Why do I need a solicitor, what can a solicitor do for me?

-If you get a summons or are charged with a drink driving related offence by the police you should seek expert legal advice from a solicitor as soon as possible.
-Your solicitor will advise you about any possible defence you may have and will represent you in court.
-Even if you think you do not have a defence and intend to plead guilty, your solicitor will advise you on many things including putting forward a plea of mitigation in order to help secure a lenient sentence.
+If you get a court summons or are charged with a drink driving related offence by the police you should seek expert legal advice from a solicitor as soon as possible.
+Your solicitor will advise you about any possible defence you may have, ensure correct statutory procedure has been followed and can represent you when you appear at court.

 Back to questions on drink driving solicitors